robenkleene/robenkleene.github.io/_drafts/2019-06-24-on-cloudflare-warp-privacy.md

 [^identifiedthroughtraffic]: In reality a VPN provider could probably uniquely identify you by analyzing your traffic, so [trusting your VPN provider](https://drewdevault.com/2019/04/19/Your-VPN-is-a-serious-choice.html) is very important (but no more so than trusting your ISP already is).

 [^cloudflarecentralized]: There is one other reason not to use Cloudflare Warp, that's a bit more subtle.
 In general the internet is becoming more centralized, and at the infrastructure level, one of the companies that it is centralizing around is Cloudflare.
 Since their products are less consumer orientated and more business-to-business, many people aren't aware how massive Cloudflare actually is.
 For example, [according to W3Techs](https://w3techs.com/technologies/details/cn-cloudflare/all/all) 9.2% of all websites use Cloudflare.
 In some ways, using a product like Cloudflare Warp is contributing to this centralization.

+[^unlesscloudflareaccount]: Unless you have a Cloudflare account... privacy and security online is like trying to get Swiss cheese to float.